Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/remote-sdk/implementing-a-remote-client/list-tenants.rst

     // Instantiate an object that uses the item repository to read
     // configuration items from the Sitecore server and convert
-    // those items into Data Exchange Framework components. var repo = new SitecorePipelineBatchRepository
+    // those items into Data Exchange Framework components. var repo = new SitecoreTenantRepository
     {
         ItemModelRepository = itemRepo
     };